aws-samples/terraform-eks-workshop/workshop/content/600_extra_content/630-sample-apps/sample-app.md

 Note from the output that:

-* The pods are depoyed to  110.64.x.x (node group 1) and 10.0.x.x addresses (node group 2).
+* The pods are deployed to  110.64.x.x (node group 1) and 10.0.x.x addresses (node group 2).
 * The services are exposing port 80.
 * The deployment is referencing a private ECR repository belonging to your account.

-**If you see pods aparently stuck in "ContainerCreating" mode for a minute or more try the following:**
+**If you see pods apparently stuck in "ContainerCreating" mode for a minute or more try the following:**

 {{%expand "Expand here to see the fix" %}}